sigsum/sigsum-go/doc/tools.md

 requests to a Sigsum log (as defined in the [Sigsum spec](https://git.glasklar.is/sigsum/project/documentation/-/blob/main/log.md).

+The process has two parts: the first part is to create and sign a request, and the second part is to submit the request to a log.

-To create and immediately submit one or more requests, pass both of the `-k` (signing key) and `-p` (policy) options, described below.
+To create and immediately submit one or more requests, pass arguments specifying both signing key and policy.
+The signing key is specified using the `-k` option.
+The policy is specified using either `-p` (policy file) or `-P` (policy name), see above.

-To separate these two parts of the process (e.g., if the machine with access to the private signing key does not have Internet connectivity), first run `sigsum-submit -k` to create and sign the request.
-Collect the output, which in this case is the body of a Sigsum add-leaf request, and pass that as input input to `sigsum -p` later on, to submit it to a log.
+To separate the two parts of the process (e.g., if the machine with access to the private signing key does not have Internet connectivity), first run `sigsum-submit -k` to create and sign the request.
+Collect the output, which in this case is the body of a Sigsum add-leaf request, and pass that as input input to `sigsum-submit` with a policy option (`-p` or `-P`) later on, to submit the request to a log.

 ## Inputs